astropy/astropy/docs/timeseries/index.rst

-Note that here ``periodogram`` is an instance of the :class:`~astropy.timeseries.BoxLeastSquares` class - you can read up more about how to work with this kind of object in :doc:`bls.rst`.
+Note that here ``periodogram`` is an instance of the :class:`~astropy.timeseries.BoxLeastSquares` class - you can read up more about how to work with this kind of object in :doc:`bls`.
 To run the periodogram analysis, we use a box with a duration of 0.2 days::

     >>> results = periodogram.autopower(0.2 * u.day)  # doctest: +REMOTE_DATA